Home History Wrexham Central Arcade: A Retrospective (part two)

 In part two of our story about one of Wrexham town centre’s most recognisable buildings, we are up to October 1892.
 We see The Inland Revenue were evidently active around that time too:

 October 1892: “Mr Lyons.
-Inland Revenue Supervisor, charged John Hughes, Central Arcade, Wrexham, with selling silver plate beyond a certain amount without a licence, as required.
+Inland Revenue Supervisor charged John Hughes, Central Arcade, Wrexham, with selling silver plates beyond a certain amount without a licence, as required.
 WJ McFarland, Inland Revenue Inspector, Chester, said he called at the defendant’s shop and asked for a silver Albert, which had a Hall mark, and was beyond the specified weight.
 Witness paid 12s 6d for it.

 Defendant had not got a licence.
 He produced the Albert.
 Mr Lyons said he had been receiving numerous complaints from other jewellers in the town about the defendant not having a licence and considered it very unfair that defendant should carry on business that way.
 He was fined £3 3s with costs.”